Cutting carbon in industry

 Overview

 Ensuring the UK’s industry is fit for a net zero economy is vital to both boost competitiveness, and secure and create long term jobs across the country.
-However, industry is currently the second largest emitting sector in the country, behind transport.
+Industry is currently the third largest emitting sector in the country, behind transport and buildings.

-To cut emissions, action is needed to scale up energy and resource efficiency, support electrification, and promote uptake of deep decarbonisation technologies, such as hydrogen and carbon capture and storage.
+To support industry to cut emissions, action is needed to expand carbon taxes to imported goods, scale up energy and resource efficiency, support electrification, and deliver deep decarbonisation technologies, such as hydrogen and carbon capture and storage.

 Industrial electrification